CelliesProjects/ESP32_VS1053_Stream/README.md

 void audio_eof_stream(const char* info)
 ```

-Returns the eof url.<br>Also called if a stream times out/errors.
+Returns the eof url or path.<br>Also called if a stream or file times out/errors.

 You can use this function for coding a playlist.<br>Use `connecttohost()` or `connecttofile()` inside this function to start the next item.